7Block Labs

 2) Choose aggregation deliberately: recursion trees, SNARK-packers, or external verifiers

-There are three major approaches to compress verification costs:
+There are three key strategies you can use to reduce verification costs:

 A. Recursive accumulation (STARK/FRI → SNARK/KZG)